Monterroso/OS/reports/project1.md

 - Second, we did not need to write our own max heap structure or functions.
 After reviewing the skeleton code, we found list_max adequately filled our needs; the linear search time had no noticeable impact on our code's performance.

 # Task 2:
+There were two changes we made to our design for Task 2.

+1. We decided not to give a lock a priority and just calculated from the thread's list
+2. In our design doc, we did not have a waiting on lock variable so we had to add it in.

+Aside from that everything was generally the same as described in the design doc.

 # Task 3: